okviz/okviz.github.io/_mydocs/calendar-pro/features/events.md

 <img src="images/holidays.png" width="500" alt="Holidays in Calendar pro">

-Learn more about how holidays can be managed in the [options section](../options/holidays/index.md).
+Learn more about how holidays can be managed in the [Holidays section](../options/holidays/index.md).